pingcap/docs-cn/tiup/tiup-cluster.md

 tiup cluster edit-config prod-cluster
 ```

 TiUP cluster opens the configuration file in the vi editor.
+If you want to use other editors, use the `EDITOR` environment variable to customize the editor, such as `export EDITOR=nano`.

 After editing the file, save the changes.
 To apply the new configuration to the cluster, execute the following command:

 {{< copyable "shell-regular" >}}